jcorush/jcorush.github.io/README.md

 <br><br>

 <h2>Interested in persuing a Ph.D in my lab?</h2>
-<li>I am Looking for Ph.D. students to join my lab at IIT starting Fall 2026! <br>I am open to students interested in a wide range of topic related to evolutionary biology, fish trait evolution, comparative phylogenetics, and population genetics.
+<li>I am looking for Ph.D. students to join my lab at IIT starting Fall 2026!<br>
+I am open to students interested in a wide range of topics related to evolutionary biology, fish trait evolution, comparative phylogenetics, and population genetics.
 My lab uses a combination of molecular, analytical, and natural history methods.
-Some of the systems my lab will focus on include: <br> 1) hybridization and breeding behavior evolution in North American minnows, <br> 2) biogeography and amphibious behavior evolution in Mudskippers, <br> 3) invasive round goby population dynamics in the great lakes region. <br>If you are interested in these topics (in fishes or other organisums), or other topics related to my previously published papers, please reach out to me with a brief description of your interest and a CV. <li>
+Some of the systems my lab will focus on include:<br> 1) Hybridization and breeding behavior evolution in North American minnows,<br> 2) Biogeography and amphibious behavior evolution in mudskippers,<br> 3) Invasive round goby population dynamics in the Great Lakes region.<br>
+If you are interested in these topics (in fishes or other organisms), or in topics related to my previously published papers, please reach out with a brief description of your interests and a CV. <li>